12 THINGS TO DO IN PRETORIA

 10. Visit Pretoria’s 1st Casino.

 Time Square Casino opened on the 1st of April 2017 and is the second largest casino to open in Africa.
 This casino boasts 85 square meters of restaurants and entertainment spanning over two floors, it also includes 2 000 slot machines and 60 gaming tables.
-The 8000 seater amphitheatre is still under construction and is located next to the entrance of the casino together with the 18 floor Maslow Time Square Hotel.
+There is also a 8000 seater amphitheater which is the host of the famous MIss SA pagent which is located next to the entrance of the casino together with the 18 floor Maslow Time Square Hotel.

 11. Have a braai or picnic at Groenkloof Nature Reserve which is located adjacent to the popular Fountains Valley.
 It was the first game sanctuary in Africa and the reserve is open to day visitors from 05:30 to 19:00 in summer and 07:00 to 18:00 in winter.
 In addition to the reserve one can take a hike or a cycle on the bike trail and you can take your car for a ‘city safari’ drive to see the wildlife in the area.